hailin-du/Path-to-Data-Science/Chapter 9 Notes.md

 * If not, we give a warning

 #### 3. Edit The Value Through Method Adding
-Sometimes, we will need to increase the value of the property instead assigning a new value
+Sometimes, we will need to increase the value of the attribute instead assigning a new value
 * For example, we purchase a second-hand car, from purchase to registration we increased 100 mileage
 * The following method can help us to pass that increase and add that into mileage variable
 ```python